Thomas Bunday

 Thomas Richard Bunday (September 28, 1948 – March 15, 1983) was an American serial killer who, from 1979 to 1981, committed a series of murders of young women and girls in the city of Fairbanks, Alaska.
 At the time of the killings, Bunday was serving at the Eielson Air Force Base near Fairbanks, and for a long time avoided suspicion.
-Despite confessing to the crimes, Bunday was not immediately arrested due to a legal mistake and remained at liberty for another eight days until his apparent suicide in a motorcycling accident, during which, for unknown reasons, he did not make any effort to evade justice.
+Despite confessing to the crimes, Bunday was not immediately arrested due to a legal mistake and remained at liberty for another eight days until his apparent suicide in a motorcycling collision, during which, for unknown reasons, he did not make any effort to evade justice.

 Early years

 Thomas Bunday was born on September 28, 1948, in Nashville, Tennessee.
-He was the younger of two children in the family; his brother Ralph was 15 years older.
-Family life was tense: His father, a World War II veteran, suffered from mental disorders and was aggressive towards his wife and younger son.
+He was the younger of two children: His brother, Ralph, was 15 years older.
+Family life was tense.
+His father, a World War II veteran, suffered from mental disorders and was aggressive toward his wife and younger son.
 When his father died in 1963, Thomas refused to attend his funeral and ran away from home for several days.

-Bunday was unpopular at school but he was a good student and a sociable child who had many friends and acquaintances, which helped develop his positive outlook on life.
+Although Bunday was unpopular at school, he was a good student and a sociable child who had many friends and acquaintances, which helped develop his positive outlook on life.
 After graduating from high school in 1966, he married his high school sweetheart and in 1967 joined the United States Air Force, where he achieved the rank of technical sergeant.
 In the late 1960s and early 1970s, Bunday was serving in Southeast Asia.
 During this period, his wife gave birth to a son fathered by another man.

-Despite this, he continued to live with his wife, who later gave birth to a daughter, but an extramarital child strained their relationship.
+Despite this, Bunday continued to live with his wife, who later gave birth to a daughter, but an extramarital child strained their relationship.
 In the mid-1970s, Bunday was sent to further service at Eielson Base, Alaska.
 During this period, he began to show signs of emotional burnout and began visiting a psychotherapist.